ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

 ---	May 29, 2018 3:36:50 PM		newkptestfile.txt
 ```

-A full list of command line options is available by entering `duck --help` in the shell or visiting the [wiki site](https://trac.cyberduck.io/wiki/help/en/howto/cli#Usage){:new_window}
+A full list of command-line options is available by entering `duck --help` in the shell is available in the [wiki site](https://trac.cyberduck.io/wiki/help/en/howto/cli#Usage){:new_window}